UltimateHackingKeyboard/firmware/README.md

 - further sections of this readme
 - content of `scripts/make-release.mjs` (this one is directive for build command form)
 - content of `build.sh` (this is an auxiliary script; it works for me)
+- the github CI build script (`.github/workflows/ci.yml`) (this one is directive for getting dependencies)

-### Fetching the codebase
+### Fetching the codebase manually

-Note that these commands will create a [west workspace](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#t2-star-topology-application-is-the-manifest-repository) in your current directory.
+Note that these commands will create a [west workspace](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#t2-star-topology-application-is-the-manifest-repository) in your current directory - the top "firmware".

 ```bash
 mkdir firmware